 4- Policy Makers

-Using data, experiences, and other information collected regarding the previous Ps - physicians, patients, and product, policy makers in the healthcare space should have their marketers create content that engages their target audiences.
+Using data, experiences, and other information collected regarding the previous Ps - physicians, patients, and products, policymakers in the healthcare space should have their health marketing teams create content that engages their target audiences.

-For example, one of the biggest policy makers, especially in the times of the pandemic was the World Health Organisation (WHO).
-Their marketing team ensured a surplus of informative videos, social media posts, written blogs and also illustrations that could be amplified by other healthcare agencies.
+For example, one of the biggest policymakers, especially in times of pandemic was the World Health Organisation (WHO).
+Their marketing team ensured a surplus of informative videos, social media posts, written blogs, and also illustrations that could be amplified by other healthcare agencies.

 5 - Payers